jedisct1/rust-minisign/README.md

 rsign verify myfile.txt -p rsign.pub
 ```

-Or if you have saved the signature file with a custom name other than `myfile.txt.rsign` and want to use a public key string you can use:
+Or if you have saved the signature file with a custom name other than `myfile.txt.minisig` and want to use a public key string you can use:

 ```sh
 rsign verify myfile.txt -P [PUBLIC KEY STRING] -x mysignature.file